Use vulnerability scanning in offline and air-gapped environments

 The Aqua Trivy vulnerability scanner uses two databases to perform vulnerability scans:

-1. Vulnerability Database: This database contains the vulnerability information used to scan artifacts.
-This database is built every six hours on GitHub and is distributed using GitHub Container registry (GHCR).
+This database contains the vulnerability information used to scan artifacts.
+This database is built every six hours on GitHub and GitHub Container registry (GHCR) distributes it.

-2. Java Index Database: This database enables Trivy to identify the groupId, artifactId, and version of JAR files.
-It is built once a day on GitHub and distributed using GitHub Container registry (GHCR).
+This database enables Trivy to identify the groupId, artifactId, and version of JAR files.
+It is built once a day on GitHub and GitHub Container registry (GHCR) distributes it.

 For more information about the Trivy vulnerability databases, see the Trivy documentation.